RuslanNuriev86/DataScience/Sentiment analysis with TF-IDF & BERT/README.md

 ## Requirements
 python 3 <br />
-Also you'll need GPU to make embeddings more faster ;)
+Also you'll need a GPU to make embeddings more faster ;)